 The Board of Directors convenes whenever business requires, but at least four times a year, and resolves all matters by majority vote in the presence of a majority of its members.
-In the financial year 2019/2020, the Board of Directors held six meetings with an average duration of 2 hours.
+In the financial year 2020/2021, the Board of Directors held seven meetings with an average duration of 50 minutes (ranging from 30 to 90 minutes).